 The scale of the street-children issue

 Lebanon hosts close to 500,000 Syrian children, many of whom are street-based.
 A UNICEF report in 2015 found that there were 1,510 children across 18 districts in Lebanon who were living or working on the streets.
 73% of them were Syrian, and two thirds were male.
-The first access to the labour market was happening between the ages of 7 and 14, and the average working day was close to 8.5 hours.
 Things have not improved.
 A report by UN Lebanon in 2016 as part of ‘Lebanon’s Crisis Response Plan 2017-2020’ estimated that male child labour amongst Syrian refugee children had increased from 4% to 7%.
+Children’s median age for first access to the labour market is 7 and 14, and the average working day is close to 8.5 hours.
 Outdoor activities like today’s are crucial to give street-based children a chance to enjoy their childhood in a safe environment.
 For one day they have lived and played like children are supposed to, as they deserve.

 *Names have been changed for anonymity purposes.